rpm2003rpm/vagen/README.md

 ## What is vagen?

-vagen is a verilogA test bench generator that can be used for transient verification of complex analog IPs in the context of VLSI design.
+vagen is a verilogA test bench generator that can be used for transient verification of complex analog IPs.
 It provides a wide range of basic models with voltage sources, current sources, digital interface, clock, switches, and source measure units.

 Mutiple sequences for different tests can be created and selected during simulation time with the parameter TEST_SEQ_PARAM.